 1. Use a Professional Store Manager CV Format

-If you write a messy retail manager CV—
+If you write a messy store manager CV—

 They’ll think you run a messy store.